2019 Africa Roundup: Jumia IPOs, China goes digital, Nigeria becomes fintech capital – TechCrunch

 2020 and beyond

 As we look to what could come in the new year and decade for African tech, it’s telling to look back.
-Ten years ago, there were a lot of “if” questions on whether the continent’s ecosystem could produce certain events: billion dollar startup valuations, IPOs on major exchanges, global expansion, investment from the world’s top VCs.
+Ten years ago, there were a lot of “if” questions on whether the continent’s ecosystem could produce certain events: billion-dollar startup valuations, IPOs on major exchanges, global expansion, investment from the world’s top VCs.

 All those questionable events of the past have become reality in African tech, even if some of them are still in low abundance.